NixOS/nix.dev/source/tutorials/packaging-existing-software.md

 }
 ```

-Now we'll download the source code. `icat`'s upstream repository is hosted on [GitHub](https://github.com/atextor/icat), so we should slightly modify our previous [source fetcher](https://nixos.org/manual/nixpkgs/stable/#chap-pkgs-fetchers): instead of `builtins.fetchTarball`, we'll use `pkgs.fetchFromGitHub`:
+Now to download the source code; `icat`'s upstream repository is hosted on [GitHub](https://github.com/atextor/icat), so you should slightly modify the previous [source fetcher](https://nixos.org/manual/nixpkgs/stable/#chap-pkgs-fetchers): instead of `builtins.fetchTarball`, use `pkgs.fetchFromGitHub`:

 ```nix
 # icat.nix